Decay estimates for the massless Vlasov equation on Schwarzschild spacetimes: Energy decay estimates

-Combining these three properties with \eqref{eq:trimil} yields the estimate at the rank $n+1$ in the case $\tau \geq \tau_{\lceil p \rceil}$. \item Otherwise, $1+\tau \leq 1+2^{\lceil p \rceil}$ and one only has to apply Proposition \ref{energyredshift} between times $0$ and $\tau$. \end{itemize} \end{proof} \begin{Rq} Note that if we did not apply Lemma \ref{interpol} during the proof of the previous proposition, we would have obtain an estimate requiring a slightly lower decay hypothesis on the initial data but which would be much more complicated to write and to manipulate. \end{Rq} \begin{Rq} In order to simplify the presentation, we did not consider the case where $\T(f)=F$, with $F$ a source term decaying sufficiently fast.
+Combining this with \eqref{eq:reutiliserla2} yields the estimate at the rank $n+1$ in the case $\tau \geq \tau_{2\lceil p \rceil}$. \item Otherwise, $1+\tau \leq 1+2^{2\lceil p \rceil}$ and one only has to apply Proposition \ref{energyredshift} between times $0$ and $\tau$. \end{itemize} \end{proof} \begin{Rq} In order to simplify the presentation, we did not consider the case where $\T(f)=F$, with $F$ a source term decaying sufficiently fast.
 Otherwise, we would have to add spacetime integrals such as

 to the right hand side of the estimates proved in this subsection. \end{Rq}